Aleksandrovac

 Aleksandrovac (Александровац) is a town and municipality located in the Rasina District of central Serbia.
-As of 2011, the town has a population of 6,476 inhabitants, while the municipality has 26,522 inhabitants.
+As of 2022, the town has a population of 5,586 inhabitants, while the municipality has 22,069 inhabitants.

 History

 From 1929 to 1941, Aleksandrovac was part of the Morava Banovina of the Kingdom of Yugoslavia.

 Demographics

-According to the 2011 census results, the municipality of Aleksandrovac has a population of 26,522 inhabitants.
+According to the 2011 census results, the municipality of Aleksandrovac had a population of 26,522 inhabitants.

 Ethnic groups

 The ethnic composition of the municipality:

 Society and culture

 The most popular event is Župska berba, which is held annually from 22 September to 25 September.
 Aleksandrovac is the headquarters of one of the most successful Yugoslav record labels of all time Diskos.

 The town has several sports teams among which the most popular are the basketball, volleyball and handball teams that play in the top division in Serbia.
 Also, it is home to FK Župa Aleksandrovac football team.